American Airlines Crashes

-The aviation attorneys at Baum, Hedlund, Aristei & Goldman have extensive experience litigating commercial airline accident lawsuits and have successfully represented victims and their families in claims against every major US airline involved in a plane crash since 1985, including numerous lawsuits against American Airlines.
+At Baum Hedlund, our attorneys have extensive experience litigating commercial airline accident lawsuits and have successfully represented victims and their families in claims against every major U.S. airline involved in a plane crash since 1985, including numerous lawsuits against American Airlines.
 Our firm has the skills and resources to conduct in-depth investigations into plane crashes and determine liability, helping our clients obtain justice and recover damages.

 A Snapshot of American Airlines, Inc.

-Founded in 1930 as American Airways, Inc., American Airlines is headquartered in Fort Worth, Texas and is owned by AMR Corporation.
+Founded in 1930 as American Airways, Inc., American Airlines is headquartered in Fort Worth, Texas and is currently owned by AMR Corporation.
 It has major hubs in Charlotte, Dallas/Fort Worth, Chicago, Miami, Los Angeles, Philadelphia, Phoenix, Washington, and New York.
 When considering fleet size, revenue, scheduled passengers carried and destinations served, American Airlines is the world’s largest airline since it merged with US Airways in 2013.
 As a result, American Airlines offers flight destinations throughout the Americas, Asia, and Europe.

 American Airlines Regional Carriers